dliw/fpCEF3/Readme.md

 When initialising CEF for the first time (mostly in your main app) a subprocess is started.
 By default a second instance of the main program is used as the subprocess.
 The preferred way however is to define an own (minimal) subprocess executable.

-You can achive this in fpCEF3 by setting `CefBrowserSubprocessPath` to the **path** of your subprocess executable.
+You can achieve this in fpCEF3 by setting `CefBrowserSubprocessPath` to the **path** of your subprocess executable.
 In the `LCLSimple` example this can be done by changing `TMainform.FormCreate` at the end of `main.pas`.

 A minimal subprocess can be found in `/Examples/SubProcess`.
 It should work for any use case.